aserdevyt/ash-shell/CONTRIBUTING.md

 # 🍕 Contributing Guide (aka how to become a legend)
 ## also this shell has nothing to do with the other ash people are telling me about
+## also if you see a bug in the shell please fix it cuss the scripting mechanism is soo buggy 💀
 So you wanna contribute?
 Bet.
 This repo loves chaos but also **needs your brainpower** 🧠✨.
 Don’t worry, it’s easier than microwaving pizza rolls at 3AM.
 Here’s the play-by-play:

 ---